-Details of the impairment assessment of trade receivables, deposits and other receivables are set out in note 29 to the consolidated financial statements.
+Details of the impairment assessment of trade receivables and deposits and other receivables are set out in note 29.

 20. BANK BALANCES AND CASH

 Cash at banks carries interest at prevailing market rates and is placed with credit worthy banks with no recent history of default.